real2two/discordeno-template/README.md

 A bot template for discordeno.

-Warning: This is still a work in progress, and this bot template hasn't fully been tested thoroughly!

 ## Read for interactions only template

 This version of the template combines chat input interactions and message commands together, which is something many bot developers won't need.